raptopox/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-We first read the raw data from the file that (we assume) is in our current working directory into the data frame `data`.
+We first read the raw data from the `.zip` file that (we assume) is in our current working directory into the data frame `data`.

 ```r